atchertchian/nuxeo-kind-clusters/nuxeo-clusters-in-kind.md

 	{{- end }}

-For each tenant in the list the template will generate
+For each tenant in the list the template will generate:

  - one configMap for each tenant
     	- using `$tenant` as database name